athsxx/Dcoders-AI_Kitchen/README.md

 Python: Core programming language used for developing the application.
 TensorFlow/Keras: Employed for the object detection model.
 OpenCV: Utilized for image processing and camera operations.
-NLP: Used for generating recipes based on user inputs.
+NLP: Used for generating recipes based on user inputs- _NLP.py_ includes normal recipe
+_NLP-voice_ includes voice output

 Figma: Used for designing the user interface and overall user experience.

 **Figma Design**